Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 # Feature Questions/Requests

-0. Sometimes blue light is blinking but I'm not sure why (I see no notifications on screen)!
-Still it works, including for Signal-desktop notifications.
 1. Import/export contacts from SIM card? (contacts can be handled via .vcf file instead)
 2. ~~How to get VoLTE to work, if it doesn't out of the box?
 (I didn't work for me)~~ \
 **Answer:** For me, installing [Pinephone Modem SDK](https://github.com/the-modem-distro/pinephone_modem_sdk) solved 4G issues, see section in README.md